Updated January 5, 2021

 - Understand the visual alphabet and build your visual vocabulary

 - Practice visualizing common scenarios, behaviors, and moments you experience in the workplace

 - Learn how and when to use different visual frameworks to organize information and answer specific audience questions

 - Apply information design techniques to your visuals to solve problems and connect information with nodes and flows

 - You will leave the workshop with hands-on practice using a real-world scenario that combines the skills above to create a visual communication model targeted for a specific audience.

-- 201 Workshop Skills: Applying Visual Thinking to your Organization
+- 201 Bootcamp Skills: Applying Visual Thinking to your Organization

 - Visual sensemaking; the process of wrestling with a complex idea until landing upon the perfect visual to explain it

 - Practice visualizing use cases within your organization

 - Understand visual tools and techniques to create a storyboard for a user experience, customer journey, value proposition, or vision statement, all using.. you guessed it, visuals.